SwissArmyWrench/ISHS/README.md

 - If notes about multiple SUBJECTS are taken in one day, a new ENTRY and SEGMENT must be created.

-- As an alternative to a full SEGMENT, if only one ENTRY needs to be created, a ONE-OFF SEGMENT may be used with a different HEADER, defined below in #######

 ### Segments